Jumio/mobile-sdk-ios/docs/integration_guide.md

 Download our frameworks manually via [ios-jumio-mobile-sdk-4.3.1.zip](https://repo.mobile.jumio.ai/com/jumio/ios/jumio-mobile-sdk/4.3.1/ios-jumio-mobile-sdk-4.3.1.zip).

 __Using iProov (manually):__
+* JumioIProov.xcframework
 * iProov.xcframework
 * Starscream.framework (iProov dependency)
-* SocketIO.framework (iProov dependency)
+* SwiftProtobuf.framework (iProov dependency)

 ℹ️&nbsp;&nbsp;__Note:__ Our sample project on GitHub contains the sample implementation without our frameworks.
 The project file contains a “Run Script Phase” which downloads our frameworks automatically during build time.
-In case your application uses ZoOm as a liveness vendor, please contact [Jumio support](https://support.jumio.com) or your account manager directly.

 The Jumio Mobile SDK consists of several dynamic frameworks.
 Depending on which product you use, you'll have to add the right frameworks to your project.